CoSPlan: Corrective Sequential Planning via Scene Graph Incremental Updates

 \underline{\textbf{Co}}rrective \underline{\textbf{S}}equence \underline{\textbf{Plan}}ning (\textbf{\CP}) mimics general decision-making by evaluating the model’s ability to navigate a complex challenge of detecting and correcting non-optimal (error) steps in a sequential planning task.
 In this setup, $\bullet$ Model $\mathcal{M}$ progresses from an initial state $\mathcal{I}_0$ to a goal state $\mathcal{I}_g$ through a sequence of \textit{N} actions: ($\mathcal{A}_1,\mathcal{A}_2,...\mathcal{A}_N$). $\bullet$ We introduce an intentional non-optimal (error) action \Er within the \textit{initial context (already performed $k$ actions)} ($\mathcal{A}_1,\mathcal{A}_2,..\MER..\mathcal{A}_{k<N}$). $\bullet$ The model must \textit{detect} this erroneous action \Er and course-correct to \textit{complete} the remaining actions steps ($\mathcal{A}_{k+1},\mathcal{A}_{k+2},...\mathcal{A}_{N}$) towards the final goal.
 Mathematically, it can be shown as

 This setup is used to solve diverse scenarios, such as \textit{re-constructing} a correct image from shuffled image tiles, \textit{re-arranging \& re-organizing} the objects / blocks into a coherent order (obeying physics), and \textit{navigating} through a maze.
-Success relies on addressing and resolving non-optimal (errors) steps encountered along the way (\cref{fig:task_overview}).
+Success relies on addressing and resolving non-optimal (errors) steps encountered along the way (\figno{\cref{fig:taskoverview}}).
 Sec. \ref{sec:tasks} describes each dataset with proposed planning tasks.

-\textbf{What's an Error?} We loosely define ``error" as a plausible but suboptimal action that deviates from the optimal path to the goal, potentially resulting in longer sequences.
-Error can also be a purely wrong action that makes it impossible to reach the goal without correction, \eg referencing non-existent objects, violating task/physics constraints \etc Presence of erroneous action forces models to reason over \textit{all actions / intermediate states} to identify and correct the error.
+\textbf{What's an Error?} We loosely define `error' as a plausible but suboptimal action that deviates from the optimal path to the goal, potentially resulting in longer sequences.
+An error can also be a purely wrong action that makes it impossible to reach the goal without correction, \eg referencing non-existent objects, violating task/physics constraints \etc Presence of erroneous action forces models to reason over \textit{all actions / intermediate states} to identify and correct the error.